thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/exploring_ga_data.md

 <img width="278" alt="ga_data_q7_output" src="https://github.com/thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/assets/145547282/06328751-b7be-448a-94ff-ce24c26e1149">

 - Google Sunglasses stands out with a substantial quantity of 20.
-- The list includes different types, including short sleeve, hoodies, or lip balm, for men and women &rarr; Customers who bought the Henley shirt had a diverse range of preferences, both in terms of style and gender-specific items.
+- The list includes different types, including short sleeve, hoodies, or lip balm, for men or women &rarr; Customers who bought the Henley shirt had a diverse range of preferences, both in terms of style and gender-specific items.
-- These products appear to be related to Google, YouTube, and related merchandise, indicating a level of brand loyalty or interest in related items.
+- These products appear to be related to Google or YouTube indicating a level of brand loyalty or interest in related items.

 &rarr; Cross-sell or make recommendations for customers who bought the Henley shirt.

 ---

-## 8. Cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
+## 8. Cohort map from product view to addtocart to purchase in Jan, Feb and March 2017

 **Steps:**